webix-hub/docs/data/desktop/barcode.md

 barcode.render();
 ~~~

+{{sample
+35_barcode/02_types.html
+}}

 Custom Types
 ---------------

-Webix Barcode includes 3 most popular types of barcodes: EAN8, EAN13 and UPC-A.
-If you need a different barcode, you can add the necessary type to the existing Barcode view.
+If you need create a custom barcode, you can add the necessary type to the existing Barcode view.

 Each barcode type should contain a function that returns a sequence of “0” and “1” chars based on the incoming text value.
 This 0-and-1 character combination will be used for bar rendering.